-- (i) Piece Rate Work

-- (ii) Item Rate Contract
+- (ii) Item Rate contract

-- (iii) Lump-sum Contract
+- (iii) Lump-sum contract

-- (iv) Cost-plus Contract
+- (iv) Cost-plus contract

-- (v) Turnkey Contract
+- (v) Turnkey contract

-- (a) Piece-Rate Work:
+a) Piece-Rate Work:

 Under this, the owner provides all the site facilities, equipment, services and tools.
 The payment is based on pieces or units done.
 This type is prevalent in independent jobs.